 I have a rule now that has saved me from a ton of stupid decisions.
 When I am emotionally charged by negative feelings, I don’t act on my thoughts until the next day.

 This 24-hour rule gives you time to cool off and come to your senses.

-Just because you feel afraid or upset doesn’t necessitate taking actions.
+Just because you feel afraid or upset doesn’t necessitate taking action.

 If anything, by doing nothing, you drastically improve your ability to reattract your ex.

-Every emotion we feel has the potential to result in something good or bad to happen.
+Every emotion we feel has the potential to result in something good or bad happening.

 Perspective and a healthy attitude can take you very far in life, especially in the world of love and romance.

 With that being said, I hope you found this article to be of some help to you.
 Feel free to drop a comment below and let me know what your thoughts are on jealousy.